crispinprojects/talkcalendar/README.md

 ## Core Features

 * built with C and GTK4 for GTK based desktops
-* Graphical user interface with month view calendar
+* Graphical user interface with month-view calendar with event tooltips
-* month events side panel
+* traditional menu and keybindings
+* event day and today colour preferences
+* dark colour scheme mode
 * export and import iCalendar files (backup and restore)
-* built-in diphone speech synthesizer for speaking dates, time and event summary words
 * calendar tools such as calculate Easter and search for events
 * Sqlite3 database used to store events